jhotta/jidoteki-api-docs/README.md

 * Compiling CoffeeScript files automatically: `coffee -o html -w -c src`
 * Compiling Jade files automatically: `jade -P -o html src/*.jade && jade -P -o html/en src/en/*.jade`

+### Adding another language

+If you want to have documentation in French, Japanese, or something else, just duplicate the `src/en` directory.
+Also duplicate the `api_en.jade` file.
+Modify the `gengo` variable in the `api_yourlang.jade` file and add a language link in the `#language` list.
+Of course don't forget to modify the `src/yourlang` templates.

+To update the Jade files for the new language, you can run: `jade -P -o html/en src/yourlang/*.jade`

 ## Testing / Issues

 Viewing/testing these pages locally works well in Safari on Mac OS X, but